 A boxed riser for a window well serves the exact same purpose as a wrap around riser, but is used when a wrap around riser cannot be used because the well is a square or rectangular shaped concrete, stone or wood constructed well.
 Similar to the wrap around style riser, the box riser is designed to increase the height of the window well when the top lip of the window well is too close the ground or when the top line of the window extends higher than the top lip of the well and an angled riser cannot be use because the basement window is a crank our style that opens out into the well.

 When your window is higher than the lip of your window well, a custom window well cover can be made where the main support along the building crosses in front of the window.
 In an installation like this there is typically a gap between the main support of the window well cover and the window itself.
 Closing this gap is necessary to keep leaves and debris out of the window well.
-While a window well riser is the preferred method of handing a high window well configuration since is encloses the entire well provides better protection from the elements, the extension option offer an more economical alternative.
-Generally we would not recommend an extension if the window extends more than 12 inches above the top lip of the window well.
+While a window well riser is the preferred method of handling a high window well configuration since it encloses the entire well and provides better protection from the elements, the vertical or horizontal extension option offer an more economical alternative.
+Generally we would not recommend a vertical extension if the window extends more than 12 inches above the top lip of the window well.

 If an extension is required for your installation, our technicians will determine on-site which is the best type or extension to install for your particular configuration.